Extension Apple Growing Resources

-Montana State University's Growing Fruit Trees Publication provides some initial considerations for growing fruit trees in Montana.
+Montana State University Extension's publication, Growing Fruit Trees, provides some important initial considerations for growing fruit trees in Montana.

-Keeping these items in mind, growers will find many helpful resources through the following Extension programs:
+Keeping these items in mind, growers will find many helpful resources through the following external Extension programs:

-University of Minnesota: U of M is a world leader in cold-hardy apple breeding, their apple resources focus on growing apples in cold winters and hot dry summers similar to Montana.
-Check out their Before You Start an Apple Orchard publication.
+University of Minnesota is a world leader in cold-hardy apple breeding.
+Their apple resources focus on growing apples in cold winters and hot dry summers, a climate that is similar to Montana.
+Their Before You Start an Apple Orchard publication is particularly great.

-Michigan State University: Helpful resources for established growers.
-Some financial information for marketing and business development.
+Michigan State has helpful resources for established growers.
+Their site includes some particularly good financial information for marketing and business development.

-Cornell: Cornell is a resource for growers interested in cider and dessert apples.
-From pest management to business management the tools provided can be amended to help orchardists across the U.S. better manage their orchards.
+Cornell is a resource for those interested in growing cider apples and dessert apples.
+From pest management to business management, the tools provided can be amended to help orchardists across the U.S. better manage their orchards.

 In addition to these resources, growers may want to subscribe to one of the leading fruit production periodicals, including Good Fruit Grower, The Western Fruit Grower, Capital Press, and Fruit Grower News for current information on developing technologies, leading research, and issues facing the industry.